jhavl/mmc/index.md

 **[Preprint Avaliable Here](https://arxiv.org/abs/2002.11901)**

-MMC can be used on any serial-link manipulator regardless of if it is redundant or not.
-This includes 7 degree-of-freedom robots such as the Fanka-Emika Panda and the 6 degree-of-freedom robots such as the Universal Robotics 5 manipulator.
+MMC can be used on any serial-link manipulator regardless of whether it is redundant.
+For example, MMC will work with 7 degree-of-freedom robots such as the Fanka-Emika Panda and the 6 degree-of-freedom robots such as the Universal Robotics 5 manipulator.
 In short, our reactive controller maximises the manipulability of a robot while guiding the end-effector to a desired pose, and avoiding joint limits.

 ![Cover Image](/images/cover2_lite.svg)